 "We would like to thank your company for yet again a wonderful holiday spent in the Scottish Borders.
 As you will know from your records this I think is our fifth visit.
 We were very happy indeed with our choice of The Laurels.
 The owners were wonderfully welcoming but also respected ours and their privacy.
 The Laurels was absolutely perfect and would love to return.
 I was a little worried about the Rayburn oven before booking but I now have a new best friend!
 It is an absolute gem of a place and so comfortable.
 We loved our holiday and have never felt so relaxed in a long time.
 Yourselves and the owners have made our holiday very memorable.
 Can’t wait to return."Mr Dyce

-- One dog may be considered on request with a fee of £25.
+- One dog welcome with a charge of £15.

 - Typical arrival day: Friday